Hotels near CTD - Douglas High School

 What are the closest hotels to CTD - Douglas High School?

-The closest hotels to CTD - Douglas High School are Motel 6 Douglas AZ (2.1 mi), Best Western Douglas Inn & Suites (2.25 mi), and The Block Hotel Bisbee (37.11 mi).
+The closest hotel to CTD - Douglas High School is Motel 6 Douglas AZ (2.1 mi, from $56/night) — a 4-minute drive.
+Other nearby options include Best Western Douglas Inn & Suites (2.25 mi, from $171/night) and The Block Hotel Bisbee (37.11 mi, from $121/night).
+Motel 6 Douglas AZ offers a pool.
+Best Western Douglas Inn & Suites offers free breakfast, a pool, and a fitness center.

 Which hotels near CTD - Douglas High School are good for families?

 Several hotels near CTD - Douglas High School are well-suited for families.
-Motel 6 Douglas AZ (2.1 mi) offers a pool and on-site laundry.
-Best Western Douglas Inn & Suites (2.25 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Best Western Douglas Inn & Suites (2.25 mi, from $171/night) and Motel 6 Douglas AZ (2.1 mi, from $56/night) both offer a pool and on-site laundry.
+Best Western Douglas Inn & Suites also has suites, connecting rooms, and complimentary breakfast.

 Which hotels near CTD - Douglas High School are good for team or group travel?

-Yes — Best Western Douglas Inn & Suites (2.25 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Yes — Best Western Douglas Inn & Suites (2.25 mi, from $171/night) offers meeting space, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near CTD - Douglas High School?